robmarkcole/fire-detection-from-images/README.md

 ## Datasets
 * [FireNET](https://github.com/OlafenwaMoses/FireNET) - approx. 500 fire images with bounding boxes in pascal voc XML format.
 Repo contains trained Yolo3 model trained using [imageai](https://github.com/OlafenwaMoses/ImageAI), unknown performance.
 However small images, 275x183 pixels on average, meaning there are fewer textural features for a network to learn.
-* [Fire Detection from CCTV on Kaggle](https://www.kaggle.com/ritupande/fire-detection-from-cctv) - images and video, images are extracted from video, relatively small dataset.
+* [Fire Detection from CCTV on Kaggle](https://www.kaggle.com/ritupande/fire-detection-from-cctv) - images and video, images are extracted from video, relatively small dataset with all images only taken from 3-4 videos.
 Quite relevant to current task as have videos to test on.
 Dataset organised for classification task of normal/smoke/fire, no bounding box annotations
-* [cair/Fire-Detection-Image-Dataset](https://github.com/cair/Fire-Detection-Image-Dataset) - This dataset contains normal images and images with fire, and is highly unbalanced to reciprocate real world situations.
+* [cair/Fire-Detection-Image-Dataset](https://github.com/cair/Fire-Detection-Image-Dataset) - This dataset contains many normal images and 111 images with fire.
+Dataset is highly unbalanced to reciprocate real world situations.
+Images are decent size but not annotated.
 * [mivia Fire Detection Dataset](https://mivia.unisa.it/datasets/video-analysis-datasets/fire-detection-dataset/) - approx. 30 videos
 * [USTC smoke detection](http://smoke.ustc.edu.cn/datasets.htm) - links to various sources that provide videos of smoke
 * fire/not-fire dataset in the pyimagesearch article can be downloaded.
 Note that there are many images of fire scenes that do not contain actual fire, but burnt out homes for example.
 * [FIRE Dataset on Kaggle](https://www.kaggle.com/phylake1337/fire-dataset) - 755 outdoor fire images and 244 non-fire images.
-Many glossy images, representative?
+Images are decent size but not annotated
 * [Fire Image Data Set for Dunnings 2018 study](https://collections.durham.ac.uk/files/r2d217qp536#.X2rv1ZNKidb) - PNG still image set
 * [Fire Superpixel Image Data Set for Samarth 2019 study](https://collections.durham.ac.uk/files/r10r967374q#.X2rv1pNKidb) - PNG still image set
 * [Wildfire Smoke Dataset](https://public.roboflow.com/object-detection/wildfire-smoke) - 737 annotated (bounding boxed) images